We Offer India Tactical Software Updation Capability: Ola Rignell

 Saab’s Gripen offer is in accordance with the IAF’s requirement of 114 MRFA where the first 18 aircraft would be developed and assembled in Sweden and the rest 96 would be made in India.
 The offer has been molded to meet all the requirements of the Indian Air Force and the defense and security needs of the country in general.

-Through the Gripen India programme, India will be able to conduct their own Gripen development projects, enabling a complete transfer of technology which is also in line with the country’s Make in India programme.
+Through the Gripen India programme, India will be able to conduct its own Gripen development projects, enabling a complete transfer of technology which is also in line with the country’s Make in India programme.

 “We first want to build an aeronautical ecosystem in India together with our partner and the Indian Air Force,” says Ola.
 “We will give India the capability to actually produce the next generation of aircraft by themselves,” he adds.

-Moving on the avionics of the aircraft, Ola highlights the features of the Gripen that can be customized according to the user’s preference.
+Moving on to the avionics of the aircraft, Ola highlights the features of Gripen that can be customized according to the user’s preference.
 “Within the Wide Screen Display (WAD), we have integrated a new software where we have the ability to upgrade all tactical software rapidly,” Ola says.
 The Gripen offer also features the state-of-the-art meteor missile and the AESA (Active Electronically Scanned Array) radar that will be integrated into the Gripen E.

 “When it comes to capabilities, performance and the overall cost including the life-cycle cost, Gripen is fit for the IAF,” says Ola highlighting the fact that the life-cycle cost is even more important than the initial procurement cost.